CraftTweaker/CraftTweaker-Documentation/docs/Mods/GameStages/ZenStages/Stage.md

 TestStage.addIngredients([<minecraft:boat>, <minecraft:string>], false);
 ```

 Add an Ingredient Override.
-This is used when your Staging an entire mod via the ModId but you need to re-stage some items from the mod to another [Stage](/Mods/GameStages/ZenStages/Stage/), so this allows you to re-stage items.
+This is used when you're Staging an entire mod via the ModId but you need to re-stage some items from the mod to another [Stage](/Mods/GameStages/ZenStages/Stage/), so this allows you to re-stage items.
 ```java
 // addIngredientOverride(IIngredient ingredient, @Optional(valueBoolean = true) boolean recipeStage);
 TestStage.addIngredientOverride(<myawesomemod:generator>, true);
 ```

 Add a ModId to a stage.
-What this does it stage **all** items from the ModId provided to this stage.
-You can also provided an array of IIngredients which the items listed won't be staged.
-(Basically ignored)
+This will stage all the items found which are registered by the modId provided to the Stage.
+You can also provide an array of IIngredients which the provided items won't be staged.
 ```java
 // addModId(String modId);
 // addModId(String[] modIds);